immersive-arts/Sparck2_Documentation/docs/reference/nodes/ViewPort.md

 # ViewPort

-In its most basic mode it takes a texture and displays it in its designated slice of the connected Window
+In its most basic mode it takes a texture and displays it in its designated slice of the connected [Window](Window.md).

-More advanced usage includes the use of custom meshes or the result of a MeshWarp node (also a mesh) and/or using a second texture and applying a shader
+More advanced usage includes the use of custom meshes or the result of a [MeshWarp](MeshWarp.md) node (also a mesh) and/or using a second texture and applying a shader

 <figure markdown>
 ![ViewPort Node](../../assets/images/nodes/ViewPort.png){ width="300" }
 </figure>

+!!! info "Final Render Stage"
+    ViewPort is the **last renderpass** before content is sent to output devices like projectors, displays, or VR goggles.
+Since reducing render passes is important for performance, ViewPort combines multiple corrections in a single pass — including warping, color correction, and shader effects.

 ## Reference